-Free Public Wi-Fi Wireless Printing Reserve a Computer ¬Student Complaint/Grievance Procedures: Persons seeking to resolve problems or complaints should first contact the instructor in charge and then the office administration.
+Free Public Wi-Fi Wireless Printing Reserve a Computer

+¬Student Complaint/Grievance Procedures:

+Persons seeking to resolve problems or complaints should first contact the instructor in charge and then the office administration.
 Requests for further action may be made to the School Director or to the Chief Academic Officer (CAO).

 The School Director or The Chief Academic Officer (CAO) is the initial contact for any ethics issues or grievances about classes, students, instructors, staff members, or situations.
 Students who have ethics concerns may contact the school to request the name and phone number for the CAO or School Director.
 Any contact/discussion with the School Director or CAO is completely confidential.
+A Response from the School Director or Chief Academic Officer will be given to the student filing the complaint within 3 business days.

-Additionally, if a student is not satisfied with the School's conduct the student can follow the policies of the BPPE, as follows: A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling the toll-free phone number at 888-370-7589, or by completing a complaint form, which can be obtained on the Bureau's Internet Web Site: www.bppe.ca.gov.
-Please refer to the last page of this catalog for all of the Bureau's contact information. ■ Admission Policy: General Information:
+Additionally, if a student is not satisfied with the School's conduct, at any time, the student can follow the policies of the BPPE, as follows:

+A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling the toll-free phone number at 888-370-7589, or by completing a complaint form, which can be obtained on the Bureau's Internet Web Site: www.bppe.ca.gov.
+Please refer to the last page of this catalog for all of the Bureau's contact information.

+■ Admission Policy:

+General Information:

-The Art of Acting Studio is an equal opportunity institution that does not discriminate on the basis of age, sex, sexual orientation, race, religion, creed, handicap, color, ethnic origin, or national origin (as defined in the Rehabilitation Act of 1973) in selecting qualified matriculates, administering its educational and admissions policies, its scholarship and loan programs, or any other school-administered programs. ¬ ACCEPTANCE: To be qualified for admittance into the acting program at the Art of Acting Studio requires the following: - 1.
-Students must be 18 years of age or older - 2.
+The Art of Acting Studio is an equal opportunity institution that does not discriminate on the basis of age, sex, sexual orientation, race, religion, creed, handicap, color, ethnic origin, or national origin (as defined in the Rehabilitation Act of 1973) in selecting qualified matriculates, administering its educational and admissions policies, its scholarship and loan programs, or any other school-administered programs.

+¬ ACCEPTANCE:

+To be qualified for admittance into the acting program at the Art of Acting Studio requires the following:

+- 1. Students must be 18 years of age or older - 2.
 Students must be a high school graduate or have a G.E.D. - 3.
-Students must achieve a successful Audition and Interview Training for a Profession:
+Students must achieve a successful Audition and Interview

+Training for a Profession:

 Art of Acting trains actors to be professional actors; this is our only goal.
 There is no license for this profession, only great training.

 Auditions:

-Video and In-Person Applicants who do not live in LA County or surrounding counties may send online audition through Vimeo, Youtube, or a digital video file.
+Video and In-Person

+Applicants who do not live in LA County or surrounding counties may send online audition through Vimeo, Youtube, or a digital video file.
 Video auditions must be submitted along with the completed application requirements for each program.
 An interview must follow all auditions, and they may occur over the phone.
 Auditions and interviews are required for admission to the Art of Acting Studio.

-Certification: Upon satisfactory completion of the Professional Conservatory, graduating students will receive a Certificate of Completion. ¬ Registration:
+Certification: Upon satisfactory completion of the Professional Conservatory, graduating students will receive a Certificate of Completion.

+¬ Registration: